phw198/OutlookGoogleCalendarSync/guide/syncoptions.md

 <div class="tip" style="padding-bottom:8px">:bulb: To optimise the sync speed, the smaller the date range the better.
 Try to avoid a large date range combined with a frequent sync interval.</div>

 **Interval:** The number of hours or minutes between automated syncs.
 Setting it to zero turns off automated syncs, relying upon on-demand manual synchronisations.
-10 minutes is the minimum sync frequency allowed
+15 minutes is the minimum sync frequency allowed, unless Push Sync is _also_ enabled in which case it is 120 minutes.
 **Push Outlook Changes Immediately:** Have OGCS detect when calendar items are changed within Outlook and sync them within 2 minutes.